 - When R!Syaoran starts drinking with Kurogane in Shatterheart, he reveals to be open with his emotions and very affectionate, both things Syaoran is not when sober.

 - In An Uncommon Witness, Femme Fatale Rue Corvo uses wine on Autor Brahms in order to get information out of him.
 Autor, with just two or three cups, is drunk enough to reveal detective Fakir's involvement in the case against her family but also unintentionally gives her hints about Duck being the witness that can bring her father down.

 - In the RWBY fic A Night of Debauchery, Pyrrha drinks "her own weight" in alcohol, and starts flirting with Jaune very heavily.
 Unusually, the readers know her feelings are true but Jaune does not.

-- In Emergence, when they get drunk at a Halloween party on Earth, Weiss angrily rants about how much she hates her father, while Yang casually starts telling everyone that she and her friends are from another world.
-Fortunately, the party-goers dismissed this as drunken rambling.
+- In the RWBY fic Emergence, when they get drunk at a Halloween party on Earth, Weiss angrily rants about how much she hates her father, while Yang casually starts telling everyone that she and her friends are from another world.
+Fortunately for Team RWBY, the party-goers dismissed this as drunken rambling.

 Films — Animated

 - Played with in Ratatouille, where an attempt to invoke this trope goes all too well, but not as intended.
 When Skinner gets Linguini drunk, trying to get him to confess he's being manipulated by a rat, he just gets an even-more-dorky Linguini (see: personality distillation in the description).
 Rat patootie, indeed.

 - Michael from The Boys in the Band.
 After falling Off the Wagon, he quickly reveals himself to be a self-hating Bitch in Sheep's Clothing.